-To create a new report, select Add New Report from the drop-down list.
-When the Custom Report Wizard window opens, click Next, type a name for the report, and then click Next.
+To create a new report, follow the steps below.

+- 1. Select Add New Report from the drop-down list. - 2.
+When the Custom Report Wizard window opens, click Next, type a name for the report, and click Next.

-To add the custom counters you want to include in your report, select them from the Available Counters list And and then click Next.
+3. Select the custom counters you want to include in your report from the Available Counters list, and click

+Next

-The Custom Report Wizard gives you the chance to order your custom counter according to your preference.
+4. Configure the order of your custom counter according to your preference.
 Click Next when you are done.